Couples Therapy and Storytelling

 My professional story started as a film and television writer-producer.
 For the first 20 years of my career I worked with organisations such as Miramax, The Walt Disney Company, Discovery Channel, PBS (USA), Channel 4 (UK), TVNZ (New Zealand) and SABC (South Africa).

 When I was facing my own divorce about 25 years ago, I turned to therapy to try to make sense of the experience.
-That process eventually led me to a new career offering couples therapy services, helping others who also wanted to change their stories.
-After graduation, I went on to learn several different models of couples therapy, becoming a specialist in the field.
-In addition to my clinical work, I’ve also been a teacher of post-graduate level family therapy.
+That process eventually led me to a new career as a professional couple and family therapist, helping others who wanted to change their stories.
+After mid-life post-graduate studies, I went on to train in several different models of couples therapy, ultimately becoming a specialist in the field.
+In addition to my clinical work, I’ve also taught family therapy at a post-grad level.
 For the past 15 years, I’ve specialised as a couples therapist at my private practice in Harley Street, London as well as being a pioneer in online couples therapy.